aidansteele/aidansteele.github.io/docs/posts/insecurity/federating-into-azure-gcp-and-aws-with-oidc.md

 Recently, I've been learning more about GCP and Azure.
 Specifically, I wanted to know the best way to federate into another organisation's projects/subscriptions and whether there was any common ground with AWS, e.g. OIDC.
 My partner was a big help here.
-She did a lot of research and experimentation and got it all working.
+They did a lot of research and experimentation and got it all working.
 I terraformed the setup and wrote this blog post.

 I wanted to write this because I genuinely couldn't find code-level examples for